decentraland/documentation-creators/docs/development-guide/2018-01-12-entity-positioning.md

 slug: /creator/development-guide/entity-positioning/
 ---

-You can set the _position_, _rotation_ and _scale_ of an entity by using the `Transform` component.
-This can be used on any entity, which can also a primitive shape component (cube, sphere, plane, etc) or a 3D model component (`GLTFShape`).
+You can set the _position_, _rotation_ and _scale_ of any entity by using the `Transform` component.
+This can be used on any entities, affecting where 3d objects are rendered, like primitive shapes (cube, sphere, plane, etc) and 3D models (`GLTFShape`).

+TODO: check image
 <img src="/images/media/ecs-simple-components.png" alt="nested entities" width="400"/>

 ```ts